 They have a long-term plan in place to accelerate their growth through more building and development.
 Their way forward is guided by the strategies they’ve learnt from Dymphna, their continuing passion for education and the promise of greater rewards in the future—not for themselves, but for their children and for the rest of the world.

-The Richards are particularly passionate about contributing to development projects around the world.
+David and Zoe are particularly passionate about contributing to development projects around the world.
 They currently sponsor eight children through Compassion and the Irene Gleeson Foundation, and plan to take on more children in the near future.

 But, first things first.
 They have a lot of projects lined up with the grandkids, and they are grateful to be able to spend so much quality time with their family.